redshiftrobotics/blueshift_ros/src/blueshift_interface/README.md

 Any `npm` command should work the exact same if you just replace it with `pnpm`.

 ### Download all node packages
-`pnpm install` (`pnpm i` for short)
+_Note_: All commands after this point need to be run in the `blueshift_interface` directory `pnpm install` (`pnpm i` for short)

 ### Run the website for development